ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 The {@link module:markdown-gfm/markdown~Markdown} plugin allows switching the default CKEditor 5 output from HTML to Markdown.
 This allows for producing lightweight text documents with a simple formatting syntax, widespread among the programming and development communities and popular in many environments (e.g. GitHub).
 Coupled with the {@link features/autoformat autoformatting} feature, it allows for the full-fledged Markdown WYSIWYG editing experience.

-Please remember that Markdown syntax is very simple and therefore this plugin does not support rich-text output, even if the formatting maybe applied to the content.
+Please remember that Markdown syntax is very simple and it does not cover all the rich-text features.
+Some features provided by CKEditor 5 will thus work as intended only when output to HTML as they have no Markdown equivalent.

 <info-box info>
 	You can learn more about the possible practical applications of Markdown editing with CKEditor 5 in [this dedicated blog post depicting the idea, solutions and a case study](https://ckeditor.com/blog/CKEditor-5-the-best-open-source-Markdown-editor/).